The Scatty Mum

 ingredients laid out for a slow cooker sausage and baked bean casserole.

-• Bacon - Use smoked or unsmoked, dependant on your preference.
-I love smoked as I find this gives a more intense flavour.
+Bacon - Use smoked or unsmoked bacon, depending on what you like best.
+I love smoked bacon as I find this gives a more intense flavour.

-• Baked Beans - The store cupboard staple!
+Baked Beans - The store cupboard staple!
+They also count towards one of your five a day!

-• Chopped Tomatoes - I love Napolina chopped tomatoes, try and buy the best quality you can, you will notice the difference.
+Chopped Tinned Tomatoes - Try and buy the best quality tinned tomatoes that you can, you will notice the difference.

-• Vegetable Stock - Used to give a little more sauce to the casserole and add flavour.
-I use the Knorr stock pots as they are gluten free.
-The vegetable stock does contain celery.
+Vegetable Stock - This is used to give a little more sauce to the casserole and add flavour.
+I use Knorr Stock pots as they are gluten free.
+Be aware that the vegetable stock does contain celery.
+You can also use chicken stock if you prefer.

-• Brown Sugar - Balances out the acidity of the tomatoes.
+Brown Sugar - Used to balance out the acidity of the tomatoes and give a bit of sweetness.

 sausages and bacon being fried off in a frying pan with a wooden spoon stirring the ingredients.

-You can skip this bit, but personally I love the colour you get from frying them first as they won’t change colour in the slow cooker.
+You can skip this bit, but personally, I love the colour you get on them from frying them first, as they won’t change colour in the slow cooker.

 two black bowls, one containing chopped potatoes and the other chopped carrot and onion.